MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 ## Shaping the pony tail

-I recommend placing a little big of stuffing to give a bit of volume toward the end of the skull.
+I recommend placing a little bit of stuffing to give some volume at the end of the skull.

 Position the curls by stacking their roots together and pin with a long pin.